-How do I write personal goals that help my personal development?
+How do I write personal goals list that help my personal development?

 It’s safe to say that most people want to better themselves.
 We all want to live our best life and grow as people.